 His mind was racing as he stepped through the door behind the bar to make his way to the pantry and wine cellar.
 Einrath, the cook, cocked an eye at him as he passed the kitchen.
 “Everything all right, boss?”

-He poured himself a glass of Teril brandy, and drank it down in a single gulp, his hands shaking the entire time.
+He poured himself a glass of brandy, and drank it down in a single gulp, his hands shaking the entire time.
 He wiped his lips with the back of his hand and poured another drink, swallowed it down, and then a third.
 After five, his hands stopped shaking, and he felt his body begin to go numb.
 He poured himself a sixth and sat down on the bed, his mind still racing, but slightly calmer.

 The figure rose from the chair and made its way towards him, his sheathed sword in one of her hands.
-She pushed back her hood as she approached, revealing the same face from earlier.
-Her entire figure shimmered in an incandescent light in the darkness.
+Her entire figure shimmered softly with in an incandescent light in the darkness.
 She smiled slightly as she watched him strain.
 “There is no use in trying to escape.
 We both know that it is pointless.
 And I am not here to harm you, although I think you might believe differently, given your history as a deserter.”
 Her smile widened as she watched his face.
 “Oh yes, we both know what they do to deserters.
-In many ways, they are not so different than the Sunarians, no?”
+In many ways, we are not so different than the Sunarians, no?”

 He gave up trying to break free and attempted to muster up some steel into his voice and gaze.
-“What do you want, Adept?
+“What do you want, Adena?
 If you are not here to harm me, why hold me in this fashion?”

 “I care not for your desertion,” she continued as she stood on the balcony looking out over the bay.
 The ocean breeze moved the drapes, but neither her robes nor her hair moved with them.
 “There are forces moving here in Lucimia that require someone with your unique talents, someone who can move unseen within the realm.”
 She turned to fix him with her eyes; they glowed with a green flame not unlike that of his sword.
-“But you will not be alone in this.
-You will require allies.”